 Chateau Aux Arc Vineyards and Winery

-World’s largest planter of Cynthiana grapes and the largest Zinfandel planter in Arkansas.
-Open daily; offers wine tastings.
-Includes RV park and campgrounds.
-8045 Ark.
-186; (479) 468-4400.
+World’s largest planter of Cynthiana grapes and largest Zinfandel planter in Arkansas.
+Wine tastings and tours.
+Open daily.
+RV park and campgrounds.
+8045 AR 186.
+479-468-4400.

 Coal Miner's Statue & Memorial